NXVZBGBFBEN/NXVZBGBFBEN/README.md

 # NXVZBGB FBEN
->do you know what ambience is?
+>Do you know what ambience is?
 >Under the winter sky, there come a man with a spear in his hand, a whale cather.
 >He throws the big spear into the frozen sea.
 >Upon the horizon, a spaceship decends.